lyrall/lyrall.github.io/psuite/mtvp-guide.md

 - Please read the [Internet Privacy & Safety Guide](ips-guide.md) before using this guide.
 - It is not necessary, but if you are particurally tech illiterate, I recommend you also read my [Basic Pirate Literacy Guide](bpl-guide.md).
+- As with the rest of these guides, this will be very Windows 10 oriented.

 ## Streaming